 - 1.31 In addition to the overall level of housing being proposed, the distribution of housing growth is also considered unsound as it does not allocate a sufficient number of homes to each of the Borough's Large Villages. - 1.32 In order to meet BBC's significant housing shortfall against OAN, it is recognised that Green Belt land will need to be released around Brentwood town as the largest settlement in the Borough.
-However, there is also a requirement to meet local, settlement specific housing needs to address localised affordability issues and retain the viability and vitality of local shops and services. - As identified in our response to Policy S1, a Local Housing Requirements Study for Blackmore, prepared by Barton Wilmore (August 2013) concludes that projected household growth at Blackmore will generate a need for circa 81- 98 dwellings over the next 20 years (4-5 dwellings per annum or 60 75 dwellings over the plan period).
-However, Blackmore is one of the "villages excluded from the Green Belt (other than West Horndon)" which are collectively only allocated 200 dwellings between 2015-2030.
-If, for example this allocated figure was distributed evenly between the villages, it would only provide for circa 18 dwellings over the Plan period, which is clearly significantly below the local need of circa 60 75 dwellings required at Blackmore. - 1.34 In addition to not allocating sufficient housing to the Borough's Large Villages, there are also questions raised over the appropriateness of focussing almost half of the Borough's growth in the village of West Horndon.
+However, there is also a requirement to meet local, settlement specific housing needs to address localised affordability issues and retain the viability and vitality of local shops and services. - 1.33 As identified in our response to Policy S1, a Local Housing Requirements Study for Mountnessing, prepared by Barton Wilmore (April 2013) concludes that projected household growth at Mountnessing will generate a need for circa 120 dwellings over the next 20 years (or approximately 90 over the proposed Plan period of 2015-2030).
+However, Mountnessing is one of the "villages excluded from the Green Belt (other than West Horndon)" which are collectively only allocated 200 dwellings between 2015-2030.
+If, for example this allocated figure was distributed evenly between the villages, it would only provide for circa 18 dwellings over the Plan period, which is clearly significantly below the local need of 90 dwellings required at Mountnessing. - 1.34 In addition to not allocating sufficient housing to the Borough's Large Villages, there are also questions raised over the appropriateness of focussing almost half of the Borough's growth in the village of West Horndon.
 The level of growth proposed would almost quadruple the size of the village and is almost equal to that proposed in Brentwood, a regionally significant settlement.
-Such reliance on a single site within a Local Plan is not a sustainable approach, and is one that has been heavily criticised by a number of Inspectors. - 1.35 Without the ability to review the majority of the evidence base documents pertinent to this matter we can only continue to raise concern that the draft Local Plan in its current form is wholly unsound. - 1.36 In addition to the overall housing growth target and the distribution of this target, the approach used to allocate sites in the Local Plan is considered fundamentally unsound. - 1.37 Within the justification for Policy S2 and DM23 (paragraph 4.93) it states that the Council has based the allocation of sites upon factors including impact on Green Belt, landscape, visual amenity and impact on highways. - 1.38 Given that the Council has not yet conducted a Landscape and Green Belt Assessment or sufficient Transport Modelling in addition to other areas of necessary evidence base work, the Council's site selection (based on an insufficient housing target) is not justified, and is therefore unsound. - 1.39 The evidence base that has been published identifies sites that are included within BBC's SHLAA (2011) and "Draft Site Assessment" (July 2013) as being suitable, available and achievable within the Plan period that have not been included as housing allocations within the consultation document.
-Within BBC's SHLAA (2011) and "Draft Site Assessment" (July 2013) which supports the Local Plan, "Land South of Redrose Lane, Blackmore (ref GA70A)" is identified as appropriate for housing development.
-It should be noted that a design-led approach has resulted in an initial scheme of approximately 40 units.
+Such reliance on a single site within a Local Plan is not a sustainable approach, and is one that has been heavily criticised by a number of Inspectors. - 1.35 Without the ability to review the majority of the evidence base documents pertinent to this matter we can only continue to raise concern that the draft Local Plan in its current form is wholly unsound. - 1.36 In addition to the overall housing growth target and the distribution of this target, the approach used to allocate sites in the Local Plan is considered fundamentally unsound. - 1.37 Within the justification for Policy S2 and DM23 (paragraph 4.93) it states that the Council has based the allocation of sites upon factors including impact on Green Belt, landscape, visual amenity and impact on highways. - 1.38 Given that the Council has not yet conducted a Landscape and Green Belt Assessment or sufficient Transport Modelling in addition to other areas of necessary evidence base work, the Council's site selection (based on an insufficient housing target) is not justified, and is therefore unsound. - 1.39 The evidence base that has been published identifies sites that are included within BBC's SHLAA (2011) and "Draft Site Assessment" (July 2013) as being suitable, available and achievable within the Plan period that have not been included as housing allocations within the consultation document. - 1.40 Within the SHLAA and Site Assessment "Land Adjacent to Mountnessing Primary School, Mountnessing" is identified as the only suitable residential site at Mountnessing.
+BBC states that the site is capable of delivering circa 35 dwellings within the first five years of the Plan period.
+It should be noted that a design-led approach has resulted in an initial scheme at a lower density resulting in a quantum of approximately 25 units.